Anatomiclab/GastroFLOW/README.md

 (Machine Learning Algorithm).csv: A .csv file containing the case ID, predicted malignancy prediction scores, and case WSIs' prediction (CA or non-CA), ground truth label(CA or non-CA), and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN") for the external dataset.

-By following these steps, you will be able to evaluate model performance from its confusion matrix, the predicted malignancy prediction scores used for assessing model's area under the receiver operating curve and cases WSIs's triaging.
-To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv` can generate triage list using Microscoft Excel by firstly sorting predicted label (CA and non-CA), and then sorting predicted malignancy prediction score in desending order.
+By following these steps, you will be able to evaluate model performance from its confusion matrix, the  malignancy prediction scores used for calculating the model's area under the receiver operating curve and cases WSIs's triaging.
+To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv` can generate triage list using Microsoft Excel by sorting predicted labels (CA and non-CA) first, followed by descending order sorting of malignancy prediction scores.

 ## Hyperparameter Optimization using Talos